-6.1 Using an Air Freshener
+6.1 Using an Air Freshener for cars

 What if you still have a tell-tale odor after you've gone over the affected area several times?
 Hanging an air freshener in your car can help, especially if the airjust seems a little bit off.
 Remember that an air freshener only masks unpleasant odors and doesn't rid them.
 A hanging air freshener can help odor until it dissipates entirely.
 You can even try a few drops of essential oil like lemon or orange placed in a diffuser if you want to give the interior a pleasant smell.

 6.2 Activated Charcoal, Coffee Grounds or White Vinegar